ghall89/ghall.space/src/pages/uses.md

 # Uses

 As both a professional web developer, an amatuer Mac and iPhone developer, as well as a hobbyist blogger, I have a variety of tools I use to get my work done.

-_Last updated: June 17, 2026_
+_Last updated: July 27, 2026_

 ## Hardware

 My current workstation is an M2 MacBook Air, which I have connected to an [LG UltraFine 27"](https://www.lg.com/us/monitors/lg-27up850k-w-4k-uhd-led-monitor) display, with a [NuPhy Air75 V2](https://nuphy.com/products/air75-v2) keyboard (with classic Mac-style keycaps), and a [Logitech M720](https://www.logitech.com/en-us/shop/p/m720-triathlon) mouse.

 ### MacBook Air M4

 - OS: macOS Tahoe
 - RAM: 24GB
 - Storage: 512GB SSD + external 1TB Samsung SSD

 ### iPhone 14

 - OS: iOS 27 Beta
 - Storage: 128GB